This article is an excerpt from our Sefer

-May one open or close the door of his fridge if the light was left active?
+May one open or close the door of a fridge if the light was left active?

 A gentile: It is permitted to ask a gentile to open the door of the fridge even if the fridge light was left active and will inevitably turn on upon being opened.
-This applies even if one will benefit from the light being turned on.
+This applies even if one will benefit from the light turning on.
 This applies even if one can make do without opening the fridge and the matter is not a great need.
-Some write that it is best not to tell the gentile about the light, and rather to simply ask him to open it.
+Some Poskim write that it is best not to tell the gentile about the light, and rather to simply ask him to open it.
 It is likewise permitted to ask the gentile to close the door.
-In order to be able to open the fridge the remainder of Shabbos without needing to ask the gentile each time to open and close it one can either: a) One may hint to the gentile to remove or deactivate the lightbulb.
-Some rule one may even ask him directly, if one needs to continuously open and close the fridge for the sake of one’s Shabbos food. or b) One is to leave the fridge door slightly open, and thus leave the light constantly on.
+In order to be able to open the fridge the remainder of Shabbos without needing to ask the gentile each time to open and close it, one can either: a) One may hint to the gentile to remove or deactivate the light bulb.
+[Some Poskim rule one may even ask him directly to remove the bulb, if one needs to continuously open and close the fridge for the sake of one’s Shabbos food.
+According to Admur, however, it is forbidden to directly tell him to remove it and it may only be done through a hint.] or b) One is to leave the fridge door slightly open through placing a towel and the like in-between, and thus leave the light constantly on.

 A child: It is forbidden to ask a child to open the fridge even if the child is beneath the age of Chinuch and even if he is a mere infant.
-Some however are lenient to permit to tell the child to remove the plug from the outlet while the fridge is off.
-This however only applies to old fridges which do not have any electricity working in the fridge when the motor is off.
-It is permitted to place a child that is below the age of Chinuch [less than 3 years old] in front of the door of the fridge [without telling him to open it], and if the child opens it on his own accord one may leave the fridge slightly ajar throughout the remainder of Shabbos.
+Some Poskim, however, permit telling the child to remove the plug from the outlet while the fridge is off.
+This, however, only applies to old fridges which do not have any electricity working when the motor is off.
+It is however permitted to place a child that is below the age of Chinuch [less than 3 years old] in front of the door of the fridge [without telling him to open it], and if the child opens it on his own accord one may leave the fridge slightly ajar throughout the remainder of Shabbos.

-Other opinions: Some Poskim question the basis of the validity of this Heter from as perhaps in truth this is not considered a Pesik Reshei after all but rather a direct act.
-A Pesik Reishei is when one does an action that unintentionally causes an unrelated second action to occur.
-If however one does an action that has dual functions, one of Issur and one of Heter, then one cannot consider it a Pesik Resihei when doing the action for the purpose of the permitted function if it will inevitably perform also its forbidden function.
+Other opinions: Some Poskim question the basis of the validity of this Heter as perhaps the gentile’s action of opening the fridge is in truth not considered a Pesik Reishei after all, but rather a direct act.
+This means as follows: A Pesik Reishei is when one does an action that unintentionally causes an unrelated second action to occur.
+If, however one does an action that has dual functions, one of Issur and one of Heter, then one cannot consider it simply a Pesik Reishei when one is doing the action for the purpose of the permitted function, if it will inevitably perform also its forbidden function.
 This is similar to the switch of a water machine that accomplishes two things when turned on: 1) Turns on the light and 2) Opens the faucet.
 If one turns on the switch with intent to open the faucet and thus causes the light to turn on, this is not considered a Pesik Reishei but a direct act, being the purpose of the switch is also to turn on the light.
 [Rav SZ”A in SSH”K ibid and Shulchan Shlomo]

 Igros Moshe ibid